Existence and density of typical Hodge loci: Recollections

-where $(\G',D')$ is a Hodge sub-datum of $(\G,D)$, and $\Gamma' = \Gamma \cap \G'(\Q)^+$.
-Then we have that: \begin{proposition}[{\cite[Lem.
-4.7]{bku}}] An irreducible algebraic subvariety $Y \subset S$ is special for $\V$ if and only if $Y$ is an irreducible component of the preimage by $\Phi$ of a special subvariety of the Hodge variety $\Gamma \quo D$. \end{proposition} This characterisation, which realises special subvarieties as preimages by the period map $\Phi$ of intersections between $\Phi(S^\an)$ and some analytic subvarieties of $\Gamma \quo D$, naturally suggests the dichotomy presented in introduction between typical and atypical special subvarieties.
-More precisely, one defines: \begin{definition} Let $Y$ be a special subvariety of $S$ for $\V$ with generic Hodge datum $(\G_Y, D_{\G_Y})$.
-It is said to be \textit{atypical} if $\Phi(S^\an)$ and $\Gamma_{\G_Y} \quo D_{G_Y}$ intersect with bigger dimension than expected along $\Phi(Z^\an)$, i.e.
+\begin{proposition}[{\cite[Prop 3.20]{klingler_atyp}}] An irreducible algebraic subvariety $Y \subset S$ is special for $\V$ if and only if $Y$ is an irreducible component of the preimage by $\Phi$ of a special subvariety of the Hodge variety $\Gamma \quo D$. \end{proposition}

-Otherwise, it is said to be \textit{typical}. \end{definition} \begin{remark} Note the difference with \cite[Def.
-2.2]{bku}: here we allow typical intersections to be contained in the singular locus of $\Phi(S^\an)$.
-This was a technical assumption in their paper, due to the fact that they needed reasoning on tangent spaces. \end{remark}
+This characterisation, which realises special subvarieties as preimages by the period map $\Phi$ of intersections between $\Phi(S^\an)$ and some analytic subvarieties of $\Gamma \quo D$, naturally suggests the dichotomy presented in the introduction between typical and atypical special subvarieties.
+More precisely, one defines: